foxik/vim-makejob/README.md

 (assuming you have a pylint compiler which hey, if you need one I've [got you covered](/djmoch/vim-compiler)).

+Additionally, if you'd like _MakeJob_ to run a linter automatically when you write a file, then something like the following will to the trick.

+`autocmd BufWritePost * :LmakeJob<CR>`

+For more granular control, you can set this trigger on a file-type basis with something like the following:

+`autocmd BufWritePost *.py :LmakeJob<CR>`

 ## Neovim Documentation
-If any of what I discuss above doesn't make sense, then take a look at the help documentation in Neovim.
+Part of the goal of _MakeJob_ is to minimize the size of the plugin by using features Neovim already offers whenever possible.
+To that end, if any of what foregoing discussion doesn't make sense, then take a look at the help documentation in Neovim.
 Of particular interest will probably be the following: